Night Watch

 The female-identifying participants learned about campaigns that have successfully overturned stereotypes, shifted dominant narratives, and changed how people understand each other.
 More Art commissioned teaching artist Vanessa Teran to lead this workshop.
 During the workshop, the group developed their own campaign slogan and executed a photo shoot.
 Basic photography vocabulary and techniques were covered.
 After a guest presentation by Shimon Attie, Teran worked with participants to light and compose unique photographs in a way that communicates the campaign message.
 The workshop goal was meant to empower positive self-representation.
 Some of the images can be seen below.

-Night Watch and accompanied public programs are supported in part by The Shelley & Donald Rubin Foundation, Lambent Foundation, New York Department of Cultural Affairs, New York State Council on the Arts, and generous individual donations.
+Night Watch and accompanied public programs were supported in part by The Shelley & Donald Rubin Foundation, Lambent Foundation, New York Department of Cultural Affairs, New York State Council on the Arts, and generous individual donations.

 Night Watch was made possible through support by Chemistry Creative.
 Chemistry Creative is a Full Service Production Company and Studio Rental Complex in East Williamsburg, Brooklyn.
 They specialize in Experiential Production, Audio Visual Systems, Scenic Design and Custom Fabrication.